root3nl/SupportApp/README.md

 <img src="/Screenshots/jamf_pro_custom_schema.png" width="800">

 ### Installer or app bundle
 Depending on your preference or MDM solution you can use either the installer or zipped app bundle.
-The installer includes a LaunchAgent and is the recommended method.
+The installer includes a LaunchAgent and is the recommended method to make sure the app stays open and relaunches automatically.

 ### Sample LaunchAgent
 A sample LaunchAgent to always keep the app alive is provided [**here**](https://github.com/root3nl/SupportApp/blob/master/LaunchAgent%20Sample/nl.root3.support.plist)